 How To Apply

-Chiropractic students who wish to apply for student registration in BC must complete the following requirements:
+Chiropractic students who wish to apply for student registration in BC must complete the following requirements.
+Documents must be scanned and uploaded as you complete your online application.

 - Create an online account at https://public.chirobc.com